databio/pepatac/docs/howto/detailed-install.md

 ```
 git clone git@github.com:databio/pepatac.git
 ```
 Success!
 If you had any issues, feel free to [reach out to us with questions](contact.md).
-Otherwise, let's move on to installing additional [required](tutorial.md#12-install-required-software) and [optional](tutorial.md#13-install-optional-software) software.
+Otherwise, let's move on to installing additional software.

 ## 2: Install required software